mars-sim/mars-sim/README.md

 Settlers spend much of their time learning to *live off the land*.
 Assigning meaningful [jobs](https://github.com/mars-sim/mars-sim/wiki/Jobs) to the settlers are vital to the health of the economy of the settlements.
-Settlers engage in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are well balanced, growing crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops.
+Settlers engage in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are plentifully supplied, growing food crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops.